Maya-Kamal/recipe-page/README.md

 🍳 Simple Omelette Recipe Page 🍳
 Hello there! 👋 Welcome to my first practice project from Frontend Mentor!
 This is my solution to the Simple Omelette Recipe challenge.
-It's been a fun journey learning to build a delightful and easy-to-follow recipe page that looks great on any device!
+This project marks my first foray into web development after learning HTML and CSS, and it's been a fun journey building a delightful and easy-to-follow recipe page that looks great on any device!

 ✨ What's Inside?